intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 as fundamental as addressing, negotiation is difficult or even impossible, as all nodes on the network path plus potential alternative paths would need to be involved.

+## Restoring Active Use

+With enough effort, active use can be used to restore capabililities.

+EDNS {{?EDNS=RFC6891}} was defined to provide extensibility in DNS.
+Intolerance of the extension in DNS servers resulted in a fallback method being widely deployed (see {{Section 6.2.2 of EDNS}}), This fallback resulted in EDNS being disabled for affected servers.
+Over time, greater support for EDNS and increased reliance on it for different features motivated a flag day
+{{DNSFLAGDAY}} where the workaround was removed.

+The EDNS example shows that effort can be used to restore capabilities.
+This is in part because EDNS was actively used with most resolvers and servers.
+It was therefore possible to force a change to ensure that extension capabilities would always be available.
+However, this required an enormous coordination effort.
+A small number of incompatible servers and the names they serve also become inaccessible to most clients.

 # Defensive Design Principles for Protocols {#strategies}